BitPilgrimDK/rawdeck/README.md

 # RawDeck ⚡ — Winamp 2.x-Style Web Radio Player

-> A single-file HTML5 radio player that looks like Winamp 2.x and pulls 20,000+ commercial-free stations from three community-curated GitHub repositories (donutsdelivery/deroverda/rradio).
+> A single-file HTML5 radio player that looks like Winamp 2.x and pulls 20,000+ commercial-free stations from three community-curated GitHub repositories.

 **No install.
 No build.
 No backend.
-No ads.
 Just open `index.html` in any browser and play.**

 ---